ojowinter/test/README.md

 + Built-in functions panic, recover.
 + Defer statement.
 + Goto, labels.
-(1) In JavaScript, the labels are restricted to "for" and "while" loops when they are called from "continue" and "break" statements so its use is very limited, and (2) it is advised to [avoid its use][label].
+(1) In JavaScript, the labels are restricted to "for" and "while" loops when they are called from "continue" and "break" directives so its use is very limited, and (2) it is advised to [avoid its use][label].

 Status: